 Blaine Davis has served as our Chief Financial Officer since February 2020.
 Mr. Davis brings more than 20 years of experience in investor relations, corporate affairs, and sales and marketing at life sciences companies focused on rare diseases.
-Prior to joining the Company, Mr. Davis served as vice president, head of investor relations and corporate communications at Insmed, Inc. starting in July 2017.
-Previously, Mr. Davis held multiple executive leadership positions at Endo International plc from May 2008, including senior vice president and general manager, specialty pharmaceuticals; president of Endo Ventures Limited; and senior vice president, investor relations and corporate communications.
-Prior to Endo, Mr. Davis held positions in corporate and business development and investor relations at Bristol-Myers Squibb.
-Mr. Davis holds a Bachelor of Arts in biology and psychology with a minor in economics from Middlebury College.
+Prior to joining the Company, Mr. Davis served as Vice President, Head of Investor Relations and Corporate Communications at Insmed, Inc. starting in July 2017.
+Previously, Mr. Davis held multiple executive leadership positions at Endo International plc from and after May 2008, including Senior Vice President and General Manager, Specialty Pharmaceuticals; president of Endo Ventures Limited; and Senior Vice President, Investor Relations and Corporate Communications.
+Prior to Endo, Mr. Davis held positions in corporate and business development and investor relations at Bristol-Myers Squibb Company.
+Mr. Davis holds a B.A. in biology and psychology with a minor in economics from Middlebury College.

-Jacqueline Zummo, Ph.D., MPH, MBA has served as our Chief Scientific Operations Officer since January 2021 and previously served as our Senior Vice President, Research Operations since January 2020.
-Dr. Zummo joined Private ArTara in November 2017 and began serving as its vice president, clinical research medical affairs, before serving as vice president, research operations from March 2019 until the Merger.
-Prior to joining Private ArTara, Dr. Zummo served as assistant vice president, medical affairs at Vyera Pharmaceuticals, LLC, a privately held biopharmaceutical company, from November 2015 until September 2017.
-Dr. Zummo previously served as medical director at Alkermes, Inc. from 2012 until November 2015, associate director, medical affairs at Sunovion Pharmaceuticals Inc. from 2008 until 2012 and senior manager, neuroscience medical affairs at Wyeth Pharmaceuticals from 2002 until 2008.
-Dr. Zummo earned her B.A. from Penn State University, her MBA in healthcare marketing from Benedictine University, her MPH in epidemiology from Benedictine University, and her Ph.D. in global health sciences from Nova Southeastern University.
+Jacqueline Zummo, Ph.D. has served as our Chief Scientific Operations Officer since January 2021 and previously served as our Senior Vice President, Research Operations since January 2020.
+Dr. Zummo joined Private ArTara in November 2017 and began serving as its Vice President, Clinical Research Medical Affairs, before serving as Vice President, Research Operations from March 2019 until the Merger.
+Prior to joining Private ArTara, Dr. Zummo served as Assistant Vice President, Medical Affairs at Vyera Pharmaceuticals, LLC, a privately held biopharmaceutical company, from November 2015 until September 2017.
+Dr. Zummo previously served as Medical Director at Alkermes, Inc. from 2012 until November 2015, Associate Director, Medical Affairs at Sunovion Pharmaceuticals Inc. from 2008 until 2012 and Senior Manager, Neuroscience Medical Affairs at Wyeth Pharmaceuticals Inc. from 2002 until 2008.
+Dr. Zummo earned her B.A. from Penn State University, her M.B.A. in healthcare marketing from Benedictine University, her M.P.H. in epidemiology from Benedictine University, and her Ph.D. in global health sciences from Nova Southeastern University.